The most mysterious disaster in camping history

 (One of the tents of the Dyatlov group)

-The initial discovery was quite confusing to say the least and non of the investigators knew what to make of it.
-The group were staying in two tents and one of them looked like it had been cut open from the inside and the occupants just got up and ran out, seemingly without even getting dressed.
-Most of the groups things were still there including footwear and coats.
+The initial discovery was quite confusing, to say the least, and none of the investigators knew what to make of it.
+The group was staying in two tents and one of them looked like it had been cut open from the inside and the occupants just got up and ran out, seemingly without even getting dressed.
+Most of the group’s things were still there including footwear and coats.

 (One of the bodies of the Dyatlov group as it was found)